 Governor Tom Wolf proclaimed October as Community Planning Month in Pennsylvania.
 The Ferguson Township Board of Supervisors also proclaimed October as Community Planning Month in Ferguson Township.

 In conjunction with Community Planning Month, the Pennsylvania Chapter of the American Planning Association (APA-PA) hosted its annual statewide conference at The Penn Stater Sunday through Tuesday.
 The conference brought planners from all of the state together for workshops and presentations.

-Ferguson Township Planning & Zoning Department staff are serving on the planning committee for the conference, which will showcase projects in the Centre Region at a poster event on Monday, October 23.
+Ferguson Township Planning & Zoning Department staff served on the planning committee for the

 Community Planning Month Proclamation

 The Planning & Zoning Department is managing and developing a multitude of projects that will make the Township an even better place to walk, bike, play, and live.
 The Township has an updated Signs and Billboards Ordinance (see our FAQ) and will soon have an updated Zoning Ordinance and Subdivision and Land Development Ordinance.

 Residents who see the purpose of planning want to be involved and heard.
 The Township's newly adopted Official Map (right) is a good example of their involvement.
 Originally created in 1990, the Official Map identifies priority areas for future growth — land where the Township may want to develop parks, streets, roads and natural area conservation.
 The Ferguson Township Board of Supervisors officially adopted the new map at its Regular Meeting on October 2.